 Local schools, churches, businesses, fraternal organizations, individuals and the City of Des Plaines provide the majority of food and financial support to the Pantry.
 The Pantry’s trademark “Red Barrels” can be seen in about 50 locations around town and serve as a convenient drop-off point to donate non-perishable food for those in need.
 Our Red Barrels also serve to remind us of the tremendous support our community provides to those in need.

 In 1971, the Women’s Fellowship Circle of the First Congregational Church of Des Plaines established the Self- Help Closet & Pantry to offer food, clothing and small household items to help families of migrant workers adjust to life in this area.
 A small group of about ten women operated the Pantry in the church basement for several years.
 In 1987, the Pantry established itself as an independent, not-for-profit organization.
-As the client base increased, the Pantry has moved its facility several times to the present location at 769 Holiday Lane, Des Plaines IL 60016.
+As the client base increased, the Pantry has moved its facility several times to the present location at 769 Holiday Lane in Des Plaines.

-Self-Help Closet & Pantry of Des Plaines 50th Anniversary
+The Story of the Self-Help Closet & Pantry of Des Plaines

-This film by Wendy Ellis and Paul Meincke tells the story of the early beginnings of the Pantry and how it evolved into an independent organization - all the while maintaining the early founders' mission to help neighbors in need.
+This film by Wendy Ellis and Paul Meincke tells the story of the early beginnings of the Pantry in 1971 and how it evolved into an independent organization.
+To this day, the organization maintains the early founders' mission to help neighbors in need.